mtiluk/hostapd-privacy-demo/README.md

 # hostapd-privacy-demo

-This prototype is a proof of concept demonstrating that network identification during discovery can be decoupled from plaintext SSIDs in return for pseudo-random SSIDs.
+This is a proof of concept that network identification during discovery can be replaced with a obfuscated pseudo-random SSID rather than a plaintext SSID.

+The prototype is implemented using a custom fork of the [hostapd](https://git.w1.fi/cgit/hostap/) repository.
+Where all additional code is implemented within functions and methods already written.
 The prototype provisions an obfuscated discovery token to a station during association by embedding it within a Vendor Information Element in the Association Response frame.
 The token is intended to be stored by the client and later used for token-based discovery.

 Important: This is a research prototype.
 It is not a production-ready protocol and does not replace WPA/WPA2/WPA3.

----

-## What this prototype does (current functionality)
+### What this prototype does (current functionality)

-### Token derivation (AP-side)
-For each station, the AP derives a 16-byte token:

-- `token = SHA256(BSSID || STA_MAC)[0..15]`
+For each station, the AP derives a 16 byte token where `token = SHA256(BSSID || STA_MAC)[0..15]`.

-Properties:
-- Per-station and per-BSSID
+  - Token is per station.
-- Stable across reconnects (same STA MAC and BSSID)
+  - Stable across reconnects (assuming same MAC address)
   - Independent of SSID visibility
   - Truncated to 16 bytes.

-### Token provisioning (on-air)
-The token is sent in plaintext inside a Vendor IE appended to the Association Response.
+The token is sent in plaintext within a Vendor IE appended to the association response.

-IE format:
   - Element ID: 221 (Vendor Specific)
   - OUI: `00:11:22` (demo/private)
   - Subtype: `0x01`
   - Payload: 16 bytes (token)

-### Security note

-This token is not used for authentication or encryption.
-WPA/WPA2/WPA3 behaviour is unchanged.

----

 ## What is NOT implemented yet (planned / future work)

-- AP-side parsing/recognition of the token in Probe Requests
+  - AP parsing of the token in Probe Requests.
-- STA-side support (wpa_supplicant) to:
-  - store the token alongside the SSID
-  - emit the token during active scanning (Probe Requests)
+  - Modifying the client (wpa_supplicant) to store the token and emit the token during active scanning.

----

 ## Hardware / driver requirements (critical)